AntCPLab/OpenCoral/README.md

   most efficient one for a number of reasons: It requires the lowest communication, and it is the only one offering constant-communication dot products.

+- Fixed-point multiplication: Three- and four-party replicated secret sharing modulo a power of two allow a special probabilistic truncation protocol (see [Dalskov et al.](https://eprint.iacr.org/2019/131) and [Dalskov et al.](https://eprint.iacr.org/2020/1330)).
+You can activate it by adding `program.use_trunc_pr = True` at the beginning of your high-level program.

 - Minor variants: Some command-line options change aspects of the protocols such as: